cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

 ![](2.png)

-^ There is a misalignment between contemporary assessment practices in higher education and modern understandings of human cognition.
+^ However, as our understanding of cognitive processes and learning have advanced beyond the rewards and punishments of behaviourism towards the social constructivism of Vygotsky, assessment practices have remained relatively unchanged.
+Consequently, there is a misalignment between contemporary assessment practices in higher education and modern understandings of human cognition.
+Further, given that assessment practices exert profound influence on learners and their experiences of higher education I would like to investigate this misalignment, beginning with understanding the foundational

 ---

 ### Assessment

-> Use the chat to enter a word or three that represents 'assessment in online higher education'.
-How would you finish the sentence that begins 'Assessment is...'?